Skip to content

 14. Physical Movement

 Just a few minutes of exercise can significantly reduce anxiety.
-Exercise and physical movement can help reduce tension and pent-up energy in the body.
+Physical activity helps reduce tension and pent-up energy.
 Power walking, jogging, dancing, or yoga are just a few activities that release endorphins, which are natural mood boosters.
 Movement can be a healthy way to distract from anxious thoughts, and it will also improve your physical health.

 15. Change in Body Temperature